JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/fighter-battle-master.md

 #### Superiority Dice

-You have four superiority dice, which are `d8`s.
+You have four superiority dice, which are `dice: d8|avg` (`d8`)s.
 A superiority die is expended when you use it.
 You regain all of your expended superiority dice when you finish a short or long rest.

 You gain another superiority die at 7th level and one more at 15th level.